Breast Implants Guide: Frequently Asked Questions

 This guide has been medically reviewed for accuracy by

 Dr. Heather J. Furnas.
-Inspired by watching her plastic surgeon father operate in African bush hospitals, Dr. Furnas followed in his footsteps, training at Stanford and serving on the Harvard clinical faculty.
 Upon graduating with a bachelor’s and a master’s degree from Stanford University, she received her M.D. degree from UCLA School of Medicine.
 After her comprehensive training in plastic surgery, she became a board-certified plastic surgeon and member of the American Society of Plastic Surgeons (ASPS) and the American Society of Aesthetic Plastic Surgery.

 Disclaimer: This content is for educational and informational purposes only.
 It is not a substitute for medical advice, diagnosis, or treatment provided by a qualified healthcare professional.
 Your reliance on any information or content provided in the guide is solely at your own risk.
 You should always seek the advice of your physician or healthcare professional for any questions you have about your own medical condition.
 RealSelf does not endorse or recommend any specific content, procedure, product, opinion, healthcare professional or any other material or information in this guide or anywhere on this website.